Halfback (American football): Blocking

 Halfbacks are also required to help the offensive line in passing situations, and, in the case of the fullback, running plays.
 Halfbacks will often block blitzing linebackers or safeties on passing plays when the offensive line is occupied with the defensive linemen.
 On running plays, the fullback will often attempt to create a hole in the defensive line for the halfback to run through.
 Effective blocking backs are usually key components for a running back's success (as seen in LaDainian Tomlinson record-breaking season in 2006).

 Physical characteristics

 There is a great diversity in those who play at the running back position.
 At one extreme are smaller, faster players.
 These fast, agile, and elusive running backs are often called "scat backs" because their low center of gravity and maneuverability allow them to dodge tacklers.
 Hall-of-famer Barry Sanders, Chris Johnson, and LeSean McCoy exemplified this running style.
-"Scat backs" still active in the NFL include Saquon Barkley of the New York Giants, D'Andre Swift of the Detroit Lions, Christian McCaffrey of the San Francisco 49ers and Alvin Kamara of the New Orleans Saints.
+"Scat backs" still active in the NFL include Saquon Barkley of the Philadelphia Eagles, D'Andre Swift of the Chicago Bears, Christian McCaffrey of the San Francisco 49ers and Alvin Kamara of the New Orleans Saints.
 This type of running back has grown in demand due to changes in offensive play calling, style, and tempo.
 The trending spread offense demands a player that can utilize open space as much as possible as run blockers are sacrificed to spread out the defense.